 SmarterLab, originally doing business as Plexus Innovative Technologies, incorporated in August 1996.

 Helen Rozano is President of SmarterLab.
-Her background in mechanical engineering design for companies including Electro Impulse, DLB Associates, and Croll Reynolds prepared her for the unique instrumentation and process challenges of laboratory automation.
+Her background in mechanical engineering design and back office support for companies including Electro Impulse, DLB Associates, and Croll Reynolds prepared her for the unique instrumentation and process challenges of operating a company focused on laboratory automation.

 Andy Zaayenga is Managing Director of SmarterLab.
 He has been involved in laboratory automation and robotics since 1989, first as an engineer at Zymark (now Caliper Life Sciences), a pioneer in laboratory automation; then as founder and CEO of TekCel (now Hamilton Storage Technologies), a technology forerunner in sample management automation in drug discovery; then as Director of REMP (then a business unit of Tecan US, now part of Brooks Automation), a market leader in life sciences sample management; then as Vice President of Business Development at HighRes Biosolutions, a provider of integrated automation systems.